ostamand/continuous-control/report.md

 ## Network Architecture

 Actor and critic networks with continuous action space are used.
-The first two fully connected layers are common two both networks.
+The first two fully connected layers are common to both networks.
 Then, in the case of the critic, a fully connected layer yields the state value.
 For the actor, a fully connected layer gives the mean of a normal distribution for each action.
-The action to be taken is sampled from this mean and a learnable standard deviation.
-Entropy is used to force exploration of the actor and is determined from the normal distribution.
+The action to be taken is sampled from this mean and a learnable scalar standard deviation.
+Entropy is used to force exploration of the actor and is calculated from the normal distribution.

-The algorith can be summarized as follow:
+The algorithm can be summarized as follow:

 1. Trajectory of 100 steps are sampled from all 20 parallel agents.
 2. The advantage at each timestep is calculated using [Generalized Advantage Estimate](https://arxiv.org/abs/1506.02438).